cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 </details>

-### Bonus exercise
+### Excurse exercise

 We have converted the factorial program to use tail recursion.
-Translate this program to Risc-V.
+Translate this program to RISC-V.
 Try to avoid using the call stack during the `fact_tail` implementation.
 Why is this possible?

 ```c